rgantonio/chronomatica/dl/vgg/README.md

 - The motivation is to move the MLP layer later to an HDC operation
 - *Note:* VGG is an outdated model, but it is only used as a nice test case for characterization of some HW architectures
 - *Note:* When using VGG16 for CIFAR dataset, it will never have a better accuracy if you stick to the vanilla implementation.
 It needs to upscale the input to $(3,224,224)$ which was intended for ImageNet.
+- There is a nice experiment on combining VGG16 with HDC done below.
+The FSL-HDNN technique though, if you read precisely, shows that the integer-based hypervectors result in 50% accuracy only.
+It is very poor.
+Going into binary reduces this even further.
+It needs to be augmented with binary neural network in the end.

 ## File Descriptions